AVEgame/AVE/games/INSTRUCTIONS.md

 will only be displayed if the player does not have a bucket in their dictionary.

 The '+', '?', and '?!' symbols must have leading and trailing whitespace in order to function, so it is possible to have questions in your script.

+Items can be described in your game file using the '%' key.
+Similar to the '#' key for rooms, there must be a space following the key and then the item id.
+For example:

+    % bucket
+    Empty Bucket

+Will display the bucket in the user's inventory as "Empty Bucket".
+The '?' and '?!' can be used for items as well so:

+    % bucket
+    Empty Bucket !? water
+    Full Bucket ? water

+Will change the display name of an item depending on the presence of water in the player's inventory.
+Only the first 18 characters will be displayed in the player's inventory.

+If you need to check whether the player has an empty or a full bucket, you will need to check both item ID's:

+    You need water in the bucket. ? bucket ?! water

+Have fun writing amazing games.